maurymarkowitz/RetroFOCAL/docs/RetroFOCAL language reference.md

 - **number** - such as 10 or -1.75.
 Also known as **numeric constants**.
 - **string** - a series of characters surrounded by double-quote marks, like "Hello, World!".
 Also known as **string constants**.
-- **variable** - a symbolic name which can store the value of a number or a string for future recall.
+- **variable** - a symbolic name which can store the value of a number for future recall.
 - **array** - a type of variable that stores multiple values at once.
 - **operator** - symbol characters, typically from mathematics, that take one or two expressions and produce a number.
 - **function** - operators using names instead of symbols.